megalodon-chess/megalodon/README.md

 ./Megalodon
 ```

+## License

+Everything in the repository is licensed as GNU GPL v3 license.

+If you would like to use the logo, we request that you also include a message
+saying that your project isn't related to Megalodon.

 ## The Name

 The name megalodon comes from an extinct species of shark that lived millions of years ago.